 Website / Address: Japan, 〒106-0032 Tōkyō-to, Minato-ku, Roppongi, 4-chōme−11−１１ 六本木GMビル2F

-Ask around for the must-visit ramen joint in Tokyo and you’ll hear Ichiran Ramen, one of the most popular ramen joints in Japan established in 1960 in Hakata, Fukuoka.
+Ask around for the best ramen restaurants in Tokyo and you’ll hear Ichiran Ramen, one of the most popular ramen joints in Japan established in 1960 in Hakata, Fukuoka.

 Dining at Ichiran is quite an intimate experience.
 After placing your order from the machine and getting a ticket, you get your own individual private booth to enjoy the ramen.